Kilowatt Kit

-Enter any amount of electricity in kWh and your local rate to see the cost instantly.
-Rate defaults come from official government data β€” override with your own bill rate for a personalised estimate.
+Find the cost of any amount of electricity in seconds — UK pence per kWh, US cents per kWh, Australian and Canadian rates included.
+Free, no email, formulas shown.
+Defaults come from official government data; override with your own bill rate for a personalised estimate.

 kWh